m-kru/hdls/README.md

 Maybe `SIGUSR*` should enforce libraries reload?
 Neiter on start, nor periodically.
 Files will be watched for notifications [fsnotify](https://github.com/fsnotify/fsnotify) or [watcher](https://github.com/radovskyb/watcher).
+4. How long does it take to calculate average HDL file hash?

 ### Overview